Scalable Spatiotemporally Varying Coefficient Modelling with Bayesian Kernelized Tensor Regression: Conclusion

-This research is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the Fonds de recherche du Qu\'ebec - Nature et technologies (FRQNT), and the Canada Foundation for Innovation (CFI).
-Mengying Lei would like to thank the Institute for Data Valorization (IVADO) for providing a scholarship to support this study.
+\begin{acks}[Acknowledgments] This research is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC).
+Mengying Lei would like to thank the Institute for Data Valorization (IVADO) for providing a scholarship to support this study. \end{acks}